 All children have the right to be safe and protected from harm.
 Blue Card Services administers the Blue Card system – Queensland’s working with children check.
 Working with children checks provide a check of a person’s criminal history and is also an ongoing assessment of your eligibility to work with children while you are on placement.

-If your application is approved, you will be issued with a Positive Notice and a Blue Card which allows you to work with children while on placement for 3 years.
-If you are required to hold a valid Blue Card, it is against the law for you to commence or continue your placement without one.
-It is your responsibility to hold a valid Blue Card for the duration of your placement.
+Upon approval of your application , you will receive a Positive Notice and a Blue Card, granting you the authority to work with children during placements for a period of for 3 years.
+It is essential to note that if you are required to possess a valid Blue Card, it is unlawful to commence or continue your placement without one.
+The responsibility lies with you to maintain a valid Blue Card throughout your placement.

-Your placement provider may ask to see your Blue Card at any time, so you should carry it with you at all times while on placement.
+Your placement provider may request to inspect your Blue Card at any time, so it is advisable to always keep it with you during your placement.

 How long will it take for my application to be processed?

-Blue Card applications can take up to 28 business days once a complete application is submitted to Blue Card Services.
+Blue Card applications can take up to 4-8 weeks once a complete application is submitted to Blue Card Services.
 This can take longer if further investigation is needed by Blue Card Services.
 If you have any questions or concerns regarding the application timeframe, please contact Blue Card Services.

 How much will a Blue Card cost?

 As students are classed as volunteers, there is no fee to apply for a Blue Card.
-However, some employers require you to hold a paid Blue Card, if this is the case, please discuss this directly with your employer and then follow the instructions below on how to link an existing valid Blue Card to UQ.
+However, some employers require you to hold a paid Blue Card, if this is the case, please discuss this directly with your employer and then follow the instructions below on how to link an existing valid Blue Card to The University of Queensland.

 What do I need to do?

 If you don’t already have a Blue Card you will need to apply for one as long as you are not a disqualified person.
-If you are a disqualified person, it is an offence to apply for a Blue Card and penalties may apply.
+Attempting to obtain a Blue Card while being a disqualified individual constitutes an offense, and legal penalties may be consequently imposed.

-If you have an existing valid Blue Card you will need to request that the Faculty of Medicine team link it to UQ before you commence your program or course.
-Please email med.enquiries@uq.edu.au with a scanned copy of your current card.
+If you have an existing valid Blue Card you will need to request that the Faculty of Medicine team to link it to the University before commencing your program or course.
+Please submit your Blue Card Number to the designated attribute UQ - WWCC (Blue Card) Linking in InPlace.
+UQ will then be able to link your existing card to our organisational portal.

 If your card is due to expire, you will need to renew it before it expires.